 Here’s an outline of the main elements of treatment for complete recovery:

 - Set up specialist treatment – online if necessary.
 This means regular sessions with a professional qualified in a family-based approach, and depending on requirements, a psychiatrist, a dietitian, or a psychologist – each specialised in eating disorders.
-Given the dearth of good providers, some parents manage with self-help and a family doctor (more in Chapter 12).
+When they can’t access a good provider, some parents manage with self-help and a family doctor (more in Chapter 12).

 “I have been made team leader of food”

-- In addition to weight and nutrition, early priorities are to protect your child from compulsive or excessive exercise (a gentle stroll with you might be fine), and from the use of laxatives, diuretics or vomiting.
+- At the same time, protect your child from compulsive or excessive exercise (a gentle stroll with you might be fine), and from the use of laxatives, diuretics or vomiting.

-- Most parents find that these tasks only succeed when they take a strong lead, with skill and compassion.
-Usually, that means the young person, however bright and independent-minded, has little or no involvement in food decisions, shopping, cooking or portioning.
+- Parents take the lead: these tasks usually only succeed when parents take a strong lead, with skill and compassion.
+That means the young person, however bright and independent-minded, has little or no involvement in food decisions, shopping, cooking or portioning.
 This tends to relieve them of the guilt and confusion they feel when they eat or rest.
 For a while, meal support and supervision interfere with both your life and your child’s (they’ll need help with meals in school, for instance).
 Yet for almost all families, progress only happens when parents take on this work.
-I help you with all this in Chapter 6, where I also discuss the more unusual cases where the opposite is true: where a young person makes better progress with collaboration.
+I help you with all this in Chapter 6, where I also discuss the less common cases where collaboration works better.

 - Your next priority is exposure work to free your child of fears, rigid rules, rituals and distorted beliefs.
 You’ll bring back the foods and behaviours that you consider ‘normal’ (Chapter 9).
-Start on exposure as soon as you can, but not if it gets in the way of your first priorities (weight gain, regular meals and interrupting exercise and purging).
-Don’t miss this work, as weight gain alone rarely fixes behaviours and thoughts.
+Start on that as soon as you can, but not if it gets in the way of your first priorities: weight gain, regular meals, stopping exercise and purging).
+Make sure you address this work eventually, as weight gain alone rarely fixes behaviours and thoughts.

-- Throughout, you make your child’s life as rich and happy as possible and treat them with compassion.
-Accept, though, that they will need to go through some distress – avoidance will only prolong the misery of the illness.
+- Make your child’s life as rich and happy as possible and treat them with compassion.
+Accept that at first, meals or rest can be hard for them.
+But avoiding distress will only prolong the misery of the illness.

-- Gradually you will be on the lookout for what your child is able to do for themselves.
+- Gradually, bring back independence.
+Look for what your child is able to do for themselves.
 Can they manage school, with or without meal supervision?
 Can they return to moderate physical activity?
 Can you coach them to choose between two snacks?
 To serve themselves a suitable portion of peas?
 Of lasagne?
 The aim is for you to safely step back, with your child managing age-appropriate autonomy and taking pride in their progress.
-To succeed, they might need coaching and supervision.
-If it turns out that a challenge was too much, too soon, you will treat that as a useful experiment, provide more coaching in easier steps, or go back to the last thing that worked.
 Some call this ‘Phase 2’ and it’s the topic of chapter 10.
+To succeed, your child will first need coaching and supervision.
+If it turns out that a challenge was too much, too soon, you’ll treat that as a useful experiment, provide more coaching in easier steps, or go back to the last thing that worked.

-- With time, your child is well – they just need time to consolidate.
+- Time to consolidate: with time, your child becomes well – they just need time to consolidate.
 There’s education on relapse prevention, and discharge from treatment.
-Parents also start enjoying themselves, while exerting some light vigilance, because slip-ups are to be expected.
+Parents begin enjoying themselves, while keeping some light vigilance, as slip-ups are to be expected.

-- And then one day, youngsters and parents realise that time, repetition and the pull of life have done the rest of the healing,[i] because the eating disorder thoughts and compulsions have gone, and a beautiful young soul has recovered.
+- Recovered: One day, youngsters and parents realise that time, repetition and the pull of life have done the rest of the healing,[i] because the eating disorder thoughts and compulsions have gone, and a beautiful young soul has recovered.

 I haven’t mentioned hospitals.
-If your child is medically at risk then a short stay in a paediatric ward can help reset things so that you can resume treatment at home.
-With some youngsters the illness is just too powerful, or the parents are not getting sufficient support, so a longer spell in an eating disorder treatment centre is needed.
-This does not provide a complete cure, but good units make parents part of the team and skill them up to take over as soon as possible.
+If your child is medically at risk then a short stay in a paediatric ward can provide a reset, and you can then resume treatment at home.
+With some youngsters the illness is just too powerful, or the parents don’t have sufficient support, so a longer spell in an eating disorder treatment centre is needed (more in Chapter 12).
+This doesn’t provide a complete cure, but good units make parents part of the team and skill them up to take over as soon as possible.

 Food for weight restoration and stability

 Food is an essential medicine in the first stage of treatment.
-If your child lost weight or failed to grow, they need to catch up.
-People who binge or purge need regular meals to gain stability and escape a vicious cycle of obsessive restriction, terrible hunger, eating with guilt or bingeing, followed by another attempt at restriction.
+If your child has lost weight or failed to grow, they need to catch up.
+People who binge or purge need regular meals to gain stability and escape the vicious cycle of obsessive restriction, intense hunger, eating with guilt or bingeing, followed by another attempt at restriction.

 Unconditional love